-Paragraph (b): "Board" means this organization, the Arizona Association of REALTORS[®].
+Paragraph (b): "Board" means this organization, Arizona REALTORS.
 (Amended 10/12)

 Paragraph (g): "Directors" shall be interpreted by to mean "Executive Committee of the Association" or "an appointed appeal panel from the Professional Standards Committee" OR "a panel of the Grievance Committee", substituting for "the Board of Directors of the Board" consistent with NAR Policy Statement #33.
 (Amended 10/12)